nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a Patient : `view`

-Displays the detailed information of a patient in the Detailed Person View Panel.
+Displays the detailed information of a patient in the Detailed Patient View Panel.

 Format: `view INDEX`

-* Displays the detailed information of a person at the specified `INDEX`.
+* Displays the detailed information of a patient at the specified `INDEX`.
-* The index refers to the index number showed in the displayed person list.
+* The index refers to the index number showed in the displayed patient list.
 * The index **must be a positive integer**, eg. 1, 2, 3...

 #### GUI Integration:
-* On startup, the Detailed Person View will always default to the first patient if present.
+* On startup, the Detailed Patient View will always default to the first patient if present.
 * It will also focus onto the most recent patient added / edited.
-* Clicking on patients in the Person List Panel will automatically open their info in the Detailed Person View Panel.
+* Clicking on patients in the patient List Panel will automatically open their info in the Detailed Patient View Panel.

 ### Clearing all entries : `clear`